solstice333/Glift/README.md

 ## Build

-BTW, I've only really tested on OSX, 10.11.6 at the oldest.
+Tested on OSX, 10.11.6 at the oldest.
 Open FontExtract/FontExtract.sln in Visual Studio Community and hit Command + K to build.

 ## Usage